united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/understanding-the-technologies/index.md

 linkTitle: "0.
 Understanding the technologies"
 weight: 1
 description: >
+   Strongly recommended.
 This section gives you an introduction into the used technologies.
-A rough understanding of these technologies is fundamental for installing and working with the system
+A rough understanding of these technologies is fundamental for installing and working with the system.
+Additionally, this article provides further learning materials for certain technologies.
 ---

+## Introduction into IT / OT

+The materials presented below are usually teached in a 2-3 h workshop session.
+You can find the presentation further below.

+## Deep-dive: IT technologies and techniques

+### Flashing a operating system onto a USB-stick

+### Installing operating systems from a USB-stick

+### Connecting with SSH

+### ...

+## Deep Dive: OT technologies and techniques

+### ...

+# LEGACY

 ## Why your IT loves us